vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

   shell script that might misbehave in unexpected ways.

-Ideally, a Bash programmer would want to be able to run *either*, switching between them as needed, without losing the benefit of the quickfix or location list when `:make` or `:lmake` is run.
+Ideally, a Bash programmer would want to be able to run *either*, switching between them as needed, without losing the benefit of showing the output in the quickfix or location list when `:make` or `:lmake` is run.

-First of all, with our new knowledge of the Vim runtime directory structure, we know that because this logic is specific to the `sh` filetype, we should put it in a filetype plugin in `~/.vim/after/ftplugin/sh/compiler.vim`.
-There’s no point enabling switching between these two programs for any other filetype.
+First of all, because this logic is specific to the `sh` filetype, we decide to put it in a filetype plugin in `~/.vim/after/ftplugin`, perhaps named `compiler.vim`.
+This is because there’s no point enabling switching between these two programs for any other filetype.

 After experimenting with the values for ``makeprg'` and `'errorformat'`, and testing them by running `:make` on a few Bash files and inspecting the output